 As implied above placing a code of ethics on a statutory basis would no better embed ethical principles in services than the present core code of ethics.
+It is neither needed nor desirable.

 Q18: To what extent do you agree/disagree that the duty to ensure services act in accordance with the proposed statutory code should be placed on operationally independent chief fire officers?